What Is a Family Genogram?

 With Creately’s infinite canvas, you can expand your genogram without limitations—perfect for complex families or multi-generational diagrams.
 The platform also allows you to centralize related data like notes, documents, or medical records alongside the family genogram, giving you a more holistic view of your family system.

-5. Easy Export and Sharing Options
+5. Easy Export to PDF, PNG, or SVG with Sharing Options

 FAQs About Family Genogram